-When changing your native app or designing a custom widget, you may need to debug your implementation.
-The Make It Native app exposes a developer mode which supports debugging native apps for expert developers.
+When changing your native mobile app or designing a custom widget, you may need to debug your implementation.
+The Make It Native app exposes a developer mode which supports debugging native mobile apps for expert developers.
 Using Google Chrome is recommended for this, as it starts automatically during debugging.

 2 Debugging Your Native App

 To start a debugging session, do the following:

 - Run your Mendix app project locally on your desktop.